Identifying Team Member Strengths

 - It could simply be asking all team members to anonymously jot down a few strengths of each other and then discuss as a collective group in a meeting.

 - There are many ways of doing this formally and informally such as interviews, questionnaires, guided self-reflection and 360 feedback reports.

 In summary, teams need to remind each other of what they are good at and areas they excel in.
-It helps team cohesion knowing how team members are valued.
-Identifying team member strengths and weaknesses improves performance, employee engagement and employee
+This helps team cohesion and shows individual team members that they are valued.
+Identifying team member strengths and weaknesses improves performance, employee engagement and employee retention.